Gitphiyi/Phi-Database/REPORT.md

 #### Parser

-The parser is a recursive descent parser.
-Took forever to get right.
+The parser is a recursive descent parser that took a surprisingly long time to get right.
+This is a key step in any compiler, and while it is logically straightforward it ended up being quite a hassle to find and implement the SQL grammar.
+I ended up actually spending the most time on the parser as I had trouble with the FROM statement grammar in particular the JOINing part of it.
+Initially I tried to almost do a binary search

 Supports:
 - SELECT with DISTINCT, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT